Py-Contributors/AlgorithmsAndDataStructure/.github/ISSUE_TEMPLATE/create-an-issue.md

 ### Self Check

 - Ask for issue assignment before making Pull Request.
-- Add you file in proper folder
+- Add your file in the proper folder
-- clean code and documentation for better readability
+- `Clean Code` and `Documentation` for better readability
-- Add title and descrption of program in file
+- Add `Title` and `Description` of the program in the file

 :star2: Star it :fork_and_knife:Fork it :handshake: Contribute to it!